Kluvens/python_learning_notebook/README.md

 ## Everything in Python is an object
 ## Python Operator overloading

-# Python with data structure and algorithms
+# Python with Data Structure and Algorithms

 ## Python Linked lists
 A linked list is a sequence of data elements, which are connected together via links.